-- R80 (2009: R73,50) per day or part of a day for incidental costs; or - R260 (2009: R240) per day or part of a day for meals and incidental costs.
-Where an allowance is paid to an employee to cover the cost of accommodation, meals or other incidental costs the employee must on assessment prove how much he spent while away on business.
-This claim is limited to the allowance received
+- R85 (2010: R80) per day or part of a day for incidental costs; or - R276 (2010: R260) per day or part of a day for meals and incidental costs.
+Where an allowance is paid to an employee to cover the cost of accommodation, meals or other incidental costs, the employee has to prove how much he spent while away on business.
+This claim is limited to the allowance received.